 In one of two new books he will be releasing this year, Sen. Rand Paul, R-KY discusses politicians and prayer.
 Due out Sept.
 8, Paul's book proclaims its purpose in its title, Our Presidents & Their Prayers: Proclamations of Faith by America's Leaders.
 It is no coincidence that the senator is among the handful of national politicians who aim to be considered by the voters as fit to fill the oval office when it comes open in 2016.

-In a speech to a group of pastors recently, Rand said, "the First Amendment says keep government out of religion.
+In a speech to a group of pastors recently, Paul said, "the First Amendment says keep government out of religion.
 It doesn't say keep religion out of government."
 In truth, the first amendment to the United States Constitutions, the beginning of what is commonly known as the bill of rights, begins: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
 Thomas Jefferson, one of the people contributing to the creation of that document nearly 250 years ago, described the language in the first amendment as intended to "build a wall of separation between church and state."

 Offering a Candidate to Fill a Need

-Rand uses opportunities to speak to pastors to make clear his opposition to a range of issues important to evangelical Christians, including:
+Paul uses opportunities to speak to pastors to make clear his opposition to a range of issues important to evangelical Christians, including:

 - Marriage equality

 - Moral decay he perceives in the nation

 - Perceived liberal bias against people of faith in media and government

 Political experts say that the next presidential race does not yet have a candidate who has been adopted by the Christian conservative voting bloc that carries great sway in national politics.
 Paul uses his books and speeches in the time before all the hats are tossed in the ring within the coming year to position himself as near as possible to the sweet spot of grace with the evangelical crowd.